 However, the game deserves to live on and be discovered by the next wave of fans.
 It’s hardly been overrun with updates – only 3 after its first year.
 Yes, it can be costly if the likes of iOS 11 and Android 8+ require bug fixes, but even the minimum of updates could surely be supported from existing revenues.

-It’s a beautiful put together game taking humour from the original Evil Dead film and combining it with just the right level of difficultly to keep you interested and engaged (a.k.a. addicted).
+It’s a beautifully put together game taking humour from the original Evil Dead film and combining it with just the right level of difficultly to keep you interested and engaged (a.k.a. addicted).
 And it’s still well loved with an impressive 4.7 star rating out of 5 on the App Store.

 As we say, preserving it would be the minimum, but we’d really love to see further investment in the game.
 New characters, new levels, two-player local and even peer-to-peer.
 Even creating mobile versions from some of the other Evil Dead titles.